Amerax/drone-sbc-attachment/README.md

 You could also add a raspberry pi in this so that you can even make a custom flight controler or whatever you want.
 The point is to make this a universal sort of box or module for drones, where you can put whatever component you want and then do cool stuff with it.

-The cad .stl files are linked here.
+The cad .stl files are included in the repo along with a .step file.
 I have used onshape for the design and the onshape link can be found here:

 https://cad.onshape.com/documents/47a40ae316cf2c739bc150f3/w/eacdad07cdafa9c4f1c3dad0/e/dc3745819c200f9157e6d8f4?renderMode=0&uiState=6a56f0e813b61220a0507558